 2. Current Valid ID

-On the COMELEC office, go to the queue for submitting the documents for voter’s registration.
+At the COMELEC office, go to the queue for submitting the documents for voter’s registration.

 Voter’s Registration requirements in COMELEC accepts any of the following IDs for registration:

 - Employment ID

 - IBP ID

 - NBI clearance

 - Faculty ID or library card (for college students)